 Site preparation will be led by a Drive “Fellow” from local police (or other appropriate local service) in each area who will attend a Drive specific training programme, lead local service scoping, provide connections to relevant local services and advocate for the service locally.
 They will also be supported by a central Drive team who will provide on the ground management and practical support with site preparation including: scoping services, implementation and business planning, establishing multi-agency working (e.g. MATACs) and information sharing protocols and embedding the service within MARAC and MASH.
-The Drive Fellows leading the implementation of Drive in Worcestershire are DCI Amrik Klair, DI Emma Whitworth and DI Simon Mason.
+The Drive Fellow leading the implementation of Drive in Worcestershire is T/DCI Emma Whitworth.

 Drive is a multi-agency response to high-risk perpetrators of domestic abuse.
 As a multi-agency response it therefore requires all key stakeholders (police, probation, children’s services, housing, mental health, IDVA provision etc.) to share information and complete action tasking with the Drive Case Manager to effectively prevent and disrupt abuse.

 The set up process will focus on ensuring that the right multi-agency forums and working practices are developed, and that Drive is given a high level of focus and buy in from key stakeholders.
-The PCC and Drive Fellows have set up a Drive Governance Group who meet monthly at Hindlip whose roles and responsibilities include overseeing implementation of Drive and facilitating the multi-agency working required to deliver Drive.
+The PCC and Drive Fellows have set up a Drive Tactical Implementation Group who met monthly at the West Mercia Police Headquarters during set-up phase and meet bi-monthly now that the service is up and running.
+The roles and responsibilities of the group include overseeing implementation of Drive and facilitating the multi-agency working required to deliver Drive.
 This group has representation from those key agencies who attend the MARAC (Multi Agency Risk Assessment Conference) meetings as this will be a key referral route into Drive.